-How This Tiny European Country Got the World's World Drinking Problem
+How This Tiny European Country Got the World's Worst Drinking Problem

 By January 2018 the mayor of Puhoi was fed up.
 His assistant kept turning up to work drunk.
 His colleague wasn’t the only one; sometimes it seemed to him as if everyone in this Moldovan village of 5,500 people had a drinking problem.
 So the mayor, Petru Frunze, decided to hold a competition.
 Any couple who could stay sober for six months would receive a cash prize of 1,000 leu ($240) and jobs.
 Twenty couples signed up, but only one succeeded.
 As promised, Frunze found them jobs as cleaners in the capital city of Chisinau, around 15 miles away.
 He even covered their travel costs.
 But within a few months, they had both relapsed and turned back to alcohol.
 “This life isn’t for us,” they told him.
 The competition never ran again.
 “If we had just one success story, it would have been worth it,” says Nina Iurcu, who succeeded Frunze as mayor in April 2019.

 Moldova has the highest levels of alcohol consumption in the world and the highest death rate linked to drinking.
 One in four deaths are related to alcohol while the world’s average is one in 20.
-The latest 2016 World Health Organization (WHO) data found that people over the age of 15 drink on average 15.2 liters of pure alcohol per capita each year, the equivalent of around 167 bottles of wine.
+The latest 2016 World Health Organization (WHO) data found that people over the age of 15 drink on average 15.2 liters of pure alcohol (including alcohol made at home or illegally) per capita each year, the equivalent of around 167 bottles of wine.
 Following closely is Lithuania with 15 liters and the Czech Republic with 14.4, while Europe’s average is 9.8.
 “Every family has a person with a drinking problem,” says Tudor Vasiliev, a psychiatrist specializing in addiction and a coordinator of the National Alcohol Control Program.

 Accurate figures for Moldova are hard to reach because up to 70% of alcohol consumed is homemade wine, says Olga Penina, a lecturer of Public Health at Chisinau’s State University of Medicine and Pharmacy.
 The wine-drinking culture sets Moldova and Georgia apart from other post-Soviet countries, where people prefer to drink spirits.
 The “cult of wine is strong”, says Penina.
 “Fighting it is problematic.”